From: Dag Spicer <spicer@....org>

 68 RE33,268 Chip carrier socket having improved contact terminals

-69 4,934,173 Stamping and forming machine having toggles for reciprocating the tooling assemblies
+69 4,934,173 Stamping and forming machine having toggles for

 70 4,927,369 Electrical connector for high density usage